Skip to content

 विद्युत्

-Vidyut compiles to fast, safe, and memory-efficient native code, and it can be bound to other programming languages with minimal work.
-We commit to providing first-class support for Python bindings through vidyut-py, and we are eager to help you create bindings for your language of choice.
+Vidyut compiles to fast and efficient native code, and it can be bound to other programming languages with minimal work.
+We provide first-class support for Python and are eager to support other bindings as well.

-Vidyut is under active development as part of the Ambuda project and is published under the MIT license.
+Vidyut is under active development as part of the Ambuda project.

 Build status